alinpr18/G-Plants/README.md

 # Plants

-Type `:plants` and treat all plants in the room automatically
+Treat and compost all monster plants in the room automatically.

+Commands:

+!plants - Treat all plants
+!plants compost - Compost all plants

 ## Getting started